Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-where $M_{\rm s}$ is the saturation magnetization and $t_{F}$ the thickness of the FM.
-The parameters $\xi^{j}_{\rm DL,FL}$ represent the ratio of the effective spin current absorbed by the FM relative to the charge current injected in the NM layer, and can thus be considered as effective spin Hall angles for a particular combination of NM and FM.
-In the pure SHE-SOT picture, $\xi^{j}_{\rm DL}$ is equal to the bulk spin Hall angle of the NM in the limit of a transparent interface and negligible spin memory loss.
-Although the SOT efficiencies are useful parameters to compare the strength of the SOT in different systems, ambiguities remain on how to estimate $j_c$ in layered heterostructures.
-While some authors consider $j_c$ to be the average current density, others apply a parallel resistor model to separate the currents flowing in the NM and FM layers.
-However, thickness inhomogeneities and interface scattering can significantly alter the current distribution in NM/FM systems relative to such a model.
-Even in homogeneous films, the conductivity is a strong function of the thickness \cite{Fuchs1938,Sambles1983} so that $j_c$ changes in the bulk and interface regions of a conductor.
+where $M_{\rm s}$ is the saturation magnetization.
+The parameters $\xi^{j}_{\rm DL,FL}$ represent the ratio of the effective spin current absorbed by the ferromagnet relative to the charge current injected in the nonmagnetic metal layer, and can thus be considered as effective spin Hall angles for a particular combination of nonmagnetic metal and ferromagnet.
+In the pure SHE-SOT picture, $\xi^{j}_{\rm DL}$ is equal to the bulk spin Hall angle of the nonmagnetic metal in the limit of a transparent interface and negligible spin memory loss.
+Although the SOT efficiencies are useful parameters to compare the strength of the SOT in different systems, ambiguities remain on how to estimate $j_{\rm c}$ in layered heterostructures.
+While some authors consider $j_{\rm c}$ to be the average current density, others apply a parallel resistor model to separate the currents flowing in the nonmagnetic metal and ferromagnetic layers.
+However, thickness inhomogeneities and interface scattering can significantly alter the current distribution in bilayer systems relative to such a model \cite{Chen2017b}.
+Even in homogeneous films, the conductivity is a strong function of the thickness \cite{Fuchs1938,Sambles1983} so that $j_{\rm c}$ changes in the bulk and interface regions of a conductor.
 For these reasons, the current normalization should be performed with care.
 Alternatively, it is possible to measure the torque efficiency per unit electric field~\cite{Nguyen2016}

-where $E=\rho j_c$ is the electric field driving the current, which is independent of the sample thickness and can be easily adjusted in voltage-controlled experiments.
+where $E=\rho j_{\rm c}$ is the electric field driving the current, which is independent of the sample thickness and can be easily adjusted in voltage-controlled experiments.
 Note that, in the framework of the SHE-SOT model, $\xi^{E}_{\rm DL}$ can be considered as an effective spin Hall conductivity.

-Equations~\eqref{eq:torquedef} and (\ref{eq:fieldEq2}) correspond to the lowest order terms of the SOT, which are sufficient to describe many experimental results, at least on a qualitative level.
+Equations~\eqref{eq:fieldEq1} and (\ref{eq:fieldEq2}) correspond to the lowest order terms of the SOT, which are sufficient to describe many experimental results, at least on a qualitative level.
 On a more general level, however, higher order terms in the magnetization are allowed by symmetry.
-The typical polycrystalline NM/FM metal bilayers have C$_{v}$ symmetry, corresponding to broken inversion symmetry along the ${\bf z}$-axis and in-plane rotational symmetry.
+The typical polycrystalline metal bilayers have C$_{v}$ symmetry, corresponding to broken inversion symmetry along the ${\bf z}$-axis and in-plane rotational symmetry.
 For such systems, the torques can be decomposed into the following terms \cite{Garello2013},